 Literature Searching and using Healthcare Databases (HDAS) – This covers how to find relevant research articles for patient care and assignments using databases such as Medline and CINHAL.
 Learn how to plan your search using PICO and apply some savvy techniques to search the effectively and save time.
 Elearning is also available on the elearning for Healthcare website https://www.e-lfh.org.uk/programmes/literature-searching/

 Systematic Reviews and the Cochrane Library – This session introduces why systematic reviews are undertaken and the main steps involved with practical examples of using the Cochrane Library to access systematic reviews

-Short Courses – usually less than thirty minutes long
+Short Courses – usually less than 45 minutes

 BMJ Best Practice – provides an overview of how to access this point of care tool which provides summaries of evidence on clinical topics.
-The session will explain how it can be accessed from a computer or mobile device.
+The session will cover the key features of the website and how to download the handy app.

-Royal Marsden Manual of Clinical Procedures – electronic access – explains how to browse and search this evidence based manual of clinical skills using the intranet or on any PC.
+Royal Marsden Manual of Clinical Nursing Procedures – electronic access – explains how to browse and search this essential evidence based manual of clinical skills using the intranet or on any PC.

 Using NICE Evidence Search (formerly NHS Evidence) – as well as NICE Evidence search itself this course covers other high quality resources that can be accessed from the website including the BNF, journals and databases.